bhuman/VideoAnalysis/README.md

 The app provided here is far from being finished.
 Therefore, there are a number of known issues, some of which are listed here:

-  - The camera calibration only performs an extrinsic calibration, i.e. the intrinsic calibration of the camera must already be known.
-The app currently only supports a GoPro HERO 5 camera in wide mode.
-In addition, the calibration also depends on a reasonable initial guess for the camera pose.
+  - The camera calibration depends on reasonable initial guesses for the camera pose and the intrinsic camera parameters.

   - The game recording solution developed by Berlin United only records games when the game state is not `Initial`.
 As a result, timeouts are not recorded in the